tcnitt/TransfiNITTe-2.0_ENSEMBLE/README.md

 # Promoting Innovation in NIT-T

-Though our institute excels is among the best, we lack in few fields, specially innovation.
+Though our institute is among the best, we lack in a few fields, specially innovation.
+Though we have amazing placements, we really have little to boast about our work.

 This platform aims to make and sustain a culture of innovation and true engineering at NIT-Trichy.